brice-v/brice-v.github.io/posts/2025-04-14-setting-up-a-linux-laptop-in-2025.md

 Shutting the screen on my laptop should mean don't use any power until I wake you back up.
 That is not really the case nowadays and I've heard plenty of horror stories as well as experiencing my own.
 I don't want my laptop to be 100 degrees if I pull it out of my backpack.
 I dont need updates happening because my screen is closed.
 If I shut the lid tonight, tomorrow when I wake up I should be able to open my laptop and see it at the same % it was at the day before.
 This is not the case.
 It wasn't the case for me on windows and so I decided to just hibernate on lid close.

-I would think that hibernate is fairly straighforward but that was my mistake.
-It turns out this is not really natively supported, at least not on Zorin or Ubunutu and possibly many other distros but I _need_ this feature to work.
+I would think that hibernate is fairly straightforward but that was my mistake.
+It turns out this is not really natively supported, at least not on Zorin or Ubuntu and possibly many other distros but I _need_ this feature to work.
 A laptop that loses +/-30% overnight is not worth it to me.
 In my mind, if I'm not using it, it should be just how I left it.

 There was countless troubleshooting steps I went through, blog posts, forum posts, all to see if I can just get this up and running easily.